adevrrc/adev-p2-notes/docs/unit-testing/writing-unit-tests.md

 ## Unit Test Classes

-Declaring a unit test class is similar to declaring a regular class.
-The use of the `TestClass` attribute denotes the class as contain unit tests.
+Declaring a unit test class is similar to declaring a regular class, but it includes the `[TestClass]` attribute.
+The use of the `[TestClass]` attribute is what differentiates a test class from just a regular class.

 ```csharp
 namespace ADEV.UnitTesting